-Mekong: Stop Exploitation
+Mekong: Fighting Exploitation

 Migrant workers in front of their corrugated iron shelters Migrant workers in front of their corrugated iron shelters